apexskier/nova-jest/CONTRIBUTING.md

 Use the Extension Console in Nova to debug the extension.
 I haven't found a way to get a debugger attached to the JavaScriptCore context.

+## Pull Requests

+### Changelog

+All user-facing changes should be documented in [CHANGELOG.md](./CHANGELOG.md).

+- If not present, add a `## future` section above the latest release
+- If not present, add a `###` heading for the category of your changes.
+Categories can include
+   - Breaking - backwards incompatible changes (semver major version bump)
+   - Added - new features (semver minor version bump)
+   - Fixed - bugfixes (semver patch version bump)
+   - Changed - tweaks or changes that don't significantly change how the extension is used
+- Add a single line for each change you've made

 ## Publishing notes

 Run `yarn build` first.

+Replace `future` in the changelog with a new version, following semver.
+Update the version in the [bug report template](./.github/ISSUE_TEMPLATE/bug_report.md), [`package.json`](./package.json), and [extension manifest](./jest.novaextension/extension.json).